sidestream-tech/sky-star-guard/README.md

 ## Features

-- Codehash validation of the code at the time of the execution
+- Codehash validation of the payload at the time of the execution
-- Configurable maximum delay – a deadline, after which the Star spell can no longer be executed
+- Configurable maximum delay – a deadline, after which the Star payload is no longer executable
 - Validation that Star spell did not remove StarGuard from the authorized contracts

+## Payload requirements

+Each payload contract is expected to provide certain external interfaces:

+- `execute()` – required function to be called by the StarGuard during permissionless execution.
+Shall contain actions performed on behalf of the `SubProxy` – i.e. the actual payload.
+- `isExecutable()` – required static function that returns `boolean` indicating whether the payload is executable _at the moment_.
+Is helpful for establishing "earliest launch date" or "office hours" strategy by returning `true` only during specific hours.
+When `false` is being returned, StarGuard itself ensures that the payload can not be permissionlessly executed.

 ### Environment variables
 - `MAINNET_RPC_URL` (required for testing) – the RPC url to the Ethereum Mainnet node